AndrewM1130/EM-Algorithm/EM-Report.md

 }
 ```

-To give you a better understanding of this truncated or censored data concept, we can construct two plots - one fitting a linear regression model with no censored data against a linear model where the top 20% of values are set to the 80% quantile value.
+To give you a better understanding of this truncated or censored data concept, we can construct two plots - one fitting a linear regression model with no censored data against a linear model where the top 20% of values are truncated; ie, they are set to the 80% quantile value, represented by the dotted blue line.

 ```r